Dust Mite Protectors - Care, Washing and Maintenance

 How often should dust mite protectors be washed?

-Typically every 1-3 months, it is best to check and follow the manufacturer instructions.
+Typically every 1–3 months, depending on use.
+Always check and follow the manufacturer’s care instructions.

 Can dust mite protectors be machine washed?